wahpetonweb/gf-visible-disabled-fields/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Prevents Gravity Forms from hiding fields due to conditional logic if the field has the CSS class `gf-visible-disabled`.
-Instead, the field remains visible and is disabled.
+Prevents Gravity Forms from hiding fields due to conditional logic if the field has the CSS class 'gf-visible-disabled'.

 == Description ==